Regular readers may be wondering why, until now, I didn’t have ANY desserts posted.

 6. This is a delicate cake so be sure to let the cake cool almost completely in the pan before attempting to remove.
 When cool, invert cake onto flat plate.

 Pour ganache over the top allowing some to run down the sides.
+I use half chocolate and half cream (as in the recipe below) to get the correct texture for a topping on this cake.

 Recipe By: A Global Garnish, LLC